stogoh/network-mapper/README.md

 ## Scan Types

 - `ListScan` Lists each host of the network(s) specified, without sending any packets to the target hosts.
-- `NmapScan` This is the core scan of the package, using this scan type directly will allow to run very customized scans.
+- `NmapScan` This is the core scan of the package, using this scan type directly will allow you to run very customized scans.

 ## Options